How to Restore or Reset the WordPress index.php File: A Step-by-Step Guide Print

 5. Best Practices for Managing the index.php File

-• Security Measures: Use security plugins like Wordfence or Sucuri to protect your WordPress installation from unauthorized access and file corruption.
+• Use security plugins like Wordfence or Sucuri to monitor unauthorized file modifications.

 Conclusion